airtlab/face-recognition-from-mugshots-database/readme.md

 Specifically, on the horizontal plane, the pictures were taken from -135° to +135°, with a step of 45° (with 0° being in front of the subject).
 On the vertical plane, the pictures were taken from from -30° to +60° (with 0° being the camera on the plane of the subject's eyes) with a 30° step.

 The name of the mugshots identifies the point of view of the acquisition.
 Specifically, for each subject, the mugshot is named “Img_XY.jpg”, where X is an index which represents the angle on the horizontal plane (from 0 = -135° to 6 = +135°.
 An increment of the index corresponds to +45°) and Y on the vertical plane (from 1 = +60° to 4 = -30°.
 An increment of the inxed corresponds to -30°).
-The following image summarizes the naming convention used for the mugshots file.
+The following image summarizes the naming convention used for the mugshot files.

 ![Sample of the mugshots available in the FRMDB](images/mugshots.gif)